radius-project/design-notes/architecture/2024-10-deploymenttemplate-controller.md

 **Goal: Users can use Kubernetes tooling to continuously deploy and manage resources defined in Bicep manifests**
 - With this work, users will be able to deploy resources defined in Bicep using only Kubernetes.
 We will essentially be providing a "translation layer" between Kubernetes resources (that Kubernetes tools can understand) and Radius resources (that Radius can understand).
-- With this work, users can rely on the `DeploymentTemplateController` to repair drift from the desired state, and to perform disaster recovery.
+- With this work, users can rely on the `DeploymentTemplate` controller to repair drift from the desired state, and to perform disaster recovery.
 These are benefits users can't get from `rad deploy` or `az deployment create`.

 **Goal: Users can quickly generate a Kubernetes Custom Resource from Bicep using the Radius CLI**
 - We will provide a CLI command that generates the DeploymentTemplate resource from a Bicep manifest to make this feature easy to adopt.